wiepstikvoort/MSB1015_Assignment3/README.md

 Further documentation on the code can be found in the comments in calculatingJPlogPs.nf.

 ## How to run the code
 Download the ZIP folder.
 Or download the calculatingJPlogPs.nf and compounds_from_query.tsv and save them in the same directory.
 Then run the calculingJPlogPs.nf on a linux command line (either your computer command line, or a linux subsystem command line).
 The JPlogPs are then printed on the command line.
 Make sure that Nextflow is loaded on the linux (sub)system to be able to run the file.
+Please also make sure that you have either Java 8 or a later version installed.

 To run the query, please run the compounds_from_query.R file in R or Rstudio.